i99dev/nuxt_exmaple/docs/auth0.md

 ```
 Our dashboard page will be protected by this middleware. and will be redirect to home page if user is not logged in.

+# Conclusion
+Now we have two pages and one middleware and One state management.
+Next Step we will start use Provider to login and get user info and token.